 Buyers come to HD seeking hemp products that are tested and safe.
 Hemp products that can harm people or the environment may not be sold through HD.
 Sales that would result in violating any federal, state or local laws and regulations, as described in our Terms & Conditions, are also not permitted.

-· No toxic chemicals, including pesticides and herbicides not approved for organic farming, or heavy metals at toxic levels, are allowed in any hemp product.
+· No toxic chemicals, including pesticides and herbicides not approved for organic farming, or heavy metals at toxic levels, are allowed in any product.

-· No toxic chemicals or chemical compounds, such as BPA (Bisphenol A) or Pthalates, may may be present in any hemp product packaging.
+· No toxic chemicals or chemical compounds, such as BPA (Bisphenol A) or Pthalates, may may be present in any product packaging.

 · All products must be produced without the use of chemical pesticides or herbicides.

-· All hemp products sold through HD must have lab test results (a Certificate of Analysis - COA) accompanying the description, showing that the product is free from heavy metals and other contaminants.
+· All products sold through HD must have lab test results (a Certificate of Analysis - COA) accompanying the description, showing that the product is free from heavy metals and other contaminants.

 We must all be vigilant and watch over our community, keeping it clean and safe.
-Toward this end, the following principles also guide HD’s approach to the hemp industry and our special role in bringing Vendors and buyers together.
+Toward this end, the following principles also guide HD’s approach to the cannabis industry and our special role in bringing Vendors and buyers together.

 1) Sustainability.
 We urge Vendors to work with manufacturers or suppliers who strive to refrain from harming the environment.
 Wherever possible, meet your maker!
-Ask questions and decide if their hemp products are truly clean, green and non-toxic.
+Ask questions and decide if their hemp products are truly clean, green, and non-toxic.
 HD, buyers, and the public are all counting on you, as a Vendor, to be thorough and discerning.

-2) No child labor .
+2) No child labor.
 Manufacturers with whom you choose to work should follow all relevant laws and regulations regarding the conditions to which workers are subjected.
 Ask the appropriate questions.

-3) No involuntary labor .
+3) No involuntary labor.
 We do not support the use of involuntary labor, including prison labor, to produce or distribute hemp products.

-4) Humane working conditions .
+4) Humane working conditions.
 We expect manufacturers to provide humane working conditions for their employees and to refrain from any form of physical or psychological coercion or intimidation.

 5) Non-discrimination.
 We expect employers to uphold a policy of intolerance for discrimination on the basis of gender, race, religious beliefs, disability, sexual orientation, age, or otherwise, in relation to hiring, wages, benefits, termination, or retirement.

 One of HD’s many great features is its “Shop Local” search engine.
-When a buyer types in their zip code and desired search terms, a list of matching hemp products within 100 miles will be displayed.
-The Map Icon on the Website can be used to locate one or more Vendors’ exact location on Google Maps.
+When a buyer types in their zip code and desired search terms, a list of matching products within 100 miles will be displayed.
+The Map Icon on the Website can be used to locate one or more Vendors’ exact locations on Google Maps.